 Who knows if it’s even edible?!

-Swapping wine for beer in classic dishes, I’ve done that before.
-I did exactly the same with my ossobuco recipe: I prepared one shank in red wine and another in beer.
-Absolutely stunning.
+Swapping wine for beer in classic preparations and dishes, that is something that I have done that before.
+I did exactly the same with my ossobuco recipe: I prepared one shank in a red wine stew and then another beef shank in a beer stew.
+So what about the result in the end?

 Mushroom Risotto with Beer Recipe

-Add a good dash of freshly ground black pepper right in the end.
+Don’t forget to add a good dash of freshly ground black pepper right in the end.
+Pepper, cheese and beer.
 I’m telling you: it’s the perfect flavor marriage!

-Then also take a look at my shiitake risotto with soy sauce and raw egg yolk!
-It’s a recipe that I created for a friend of mine.
-You could call it a mushroom risotto, but with an Asian twist!
+Then you should also take a look at another playful risotto recipe that I made recently.
+My shiitake risotto with soy sauce and a raw egg yolk on top!
+It’s a recipe that I created for a foodie friend of mine.
+You could also call it a mushroom risotto, but then one with a serious Asian twist to it!

 My mushroom risotto recipe with beer and parmesan: flavor bomb!